jbinko/ADAW/README.md

 For that, you need to understand (propagate security context) who is viewing the data from reporting tool to structured storage and ensure you are filtering data for target user based on role.
 (Role Based Access Control, Row Level Security).
-You do not want to do it programmatically (like in WHERE clause), database engine should do it for you.
+You do not want to do it manually, database engine should do it for you based on roles.

 ### Architecture in Azure components

 Let's have a look how architecture described above can be translated into specific Azure services.
 ![Architecture Overview](DocImages/Overview.png)

+#### Key Components in the solution

+- Azure Data Lake Storage
+- Azure SQL Database
+- Azure Databricks
+- Azure Data Factory
+- Azure Storage, Azure Key Vault and Azure Monitor + Log Analytics as tools for monitoring, security and audit
+- Power BI Premium + VNET Integration - Optional
+- Azure Data Factory Self HostIntegration Runtime - Optional
+- Azure Machine Learning - Optional

 _**Business Users needs to present, consume, slice and dice data in quick way on multiple devices from multiple places**_